Vertigo: Causes, Symptoms and Treatment

 • Vestibular rehabilitation: A type of physical therapy to strengthen the vestibular (balance) system.

-• Exercise: Exercise prescribed by physiotherapists relating to eye moment; and balance stabilisation exercises.
+• Exercise: Exercise prescribed by physiotherapists relating to eye movement; and balance stabilisation exercises.

 • Canalith repositioning measures: A treatment that involves moving calcium deposits out of the ear canal to be absorbed by the body.